Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 - Una suscripción de prueba o de pago de Microsoft 365 E5 u Office 365 E5.

-- Una intranet de una organización simplificada conectada a Internet que consta de cinco máquinas virtuales en una subred de una red virtual de Azure (DC1, APP1, CLIENT1, ADFS1 y PROXY1).
-Azure AD Connect se ejecuta en APP1 para sincronizar la lista de cuentas del dominio de Active Directory Domain Services con Office 365.
-PROXY1 recibe las solicitudes de autenticación entrantes.
-ADFS1 valida las credenciales con DC1 y emite tokens de seguridad.
+- A simplified organization intranet connected to the Internet, consisting of five virtual machines on a subnet of an Azure virtual network (DC1, APP1, CLIENT1, ADFS1, and PROXY1).
+Azure AD Connect runs on APP1 to synchronize the list of accounts in the Active Directory Domain Services domain to Office 365.
+PROXY1 receives the incoming authentication requests.
+ADFS1 validates credentials with DC1 and issues security tokens.

 Existen cinco fases para configurar este entorno de desarrollo y pruebas: